ds828/py-telegram-bot-client/README.md

 A telegram bot API client is written in python 3.5+ and currently compatible with Telegram Bot API 5.3 and later.
 The reason for writing this bot utility is that I wish to run multi telegram bots which could have same or different business logic **(route policy)** in one process .
 I reckon it is lightweight, fast, full implement and only **urllib3** dependent.

+# Update 5.3.5.3

+Fix bugs

 # Update 5.3.5.2

 Fix bugs and add router.remove_handler. see example.dynamic_handler

 # Update 5.3.5.1

 1. Refacted and faster than before.

 2. Provide a UIHelper in ui for buttons.

 # Update 5.3.5

 A large update.
-I do not write too much detail because no one is using it except myself.
+I do not write too many details because no one is using it except myself.

 # Update 5.3.4